revaldinho/opc/docs/opc2spec.md

 The OPC2 datapath has two 8 bit registers which are used in all logical and arithmetic operations:

-   * A - the accumulator, used as both an operand source and the only available desination
+   * A - the accumulator, used as both an operand source and the only available destination
    * B - a secondary operand source

 On using the JAL instruction the PC is swapped with the values in A and B, with B providing and